ChadsArcade/VMMenu/README.md

 `sudo apt install libsdl2-dev`

-Copy the makefile from the VMMenu/Linux directory to VMMenu
+~~Copy the makefile from the VMMenu/Linux directory to VMMenu~~ The makefile now supports all OS targets, and should cater for their foibles.

 Then run:

-`make`
+`make target=linux clean`
+`make target=linux`

 which will create the vmmenu file in the current directory